FBI Counterintelligence Division

 The Counterintelligence Division (CD) is a division of the National Security Branch of the Federal Bureau of Investigation.
 The division protects the United States against foreign intelligence operations and espionage.
 It accomplishes its mission of hunting spies and preventing espionage through the use of investigation and interaction with local law enforcement and other members of the United States Intelligence Community.
 In the wake of the September 11, 2001 attacks, the division's funding and manpower have significantly increased.

 Leadership

 The Counterintelligence Division is headed by an assistant director, who reports to the executive assistant director (EAD) of the FBI National Security Branch (NSB).

-The current NSB EAD is Jill Sanborn, who has been leading the NSB since May 7, 2021.
-FBI Director Christopher A. Wray appointed Sanborn EAD.
+The current NSB EAD is Larissa L. Knapp, who has been leading the NSB since May 23, 2022.
+FBI Director Christopher A. Wray appointed Knapp EAD.

-On December 21, 2015 FBI Director James B. Comey named E. W. Priestap, also known as Bill Priestap, assistant director of the Counterintelligence Division.
+On December 21, 2015 FBI Director James B. Comey named E. W. “Bill” Priestap assistant director of the Counterintelligence Division.
 Mr. Priestap most recently was deputy assistant director of the Intelligence Operations Branch in the Directorate of Intelligence at FBIHQ.

 On February 19, 2019, FBI Director Christopher A. Wray named John Brown assistant director of the FBI Counterintelligence Division.

 On April 24, 2020, FBI Director Christopher A. Wray named Alan E. Kohler Jr. assistant director of the FBI Counterintelligence Division.

+On April 17, 2023, FBI Director Christopher A. Wray named Suzanne Turner assistant director of the FBI Counterintelligence Division.